OAuth 2.0

 Accessing OAuth Provider Tokens

-When users authenticate through OAuth providers (GitHub, Google, etc.), you can access the provider's original access token to make API calls to the third-party service on their behalf.
-This token is stored in the user's originalToken field.
+When users sign in via OAuth providers (GitHub, Google, etc.), the provider's access token is available to call the third-party API on their behalf; it is stored in the user's originalToken field.

 The token is available through the /api/get-account endpoint: